jogit82/flashcards-react-reduxtoolkit/README.md

 This enables faster user experiences because the browser doesn't need to request an entirely new document or re-evaluate CSS and JavaScript assets for the next page.
 It also enables more dynamic user experiences with things like animation.

+### Routes

 On the '/topics/new' page:

--Users can create topics
+- Users can create topics

 On the '/topics' page:

--Users can view all topics
+- Users can view all topics
--Users can click on an individual topic and be redirected to the page for that topic
+- Users can click on an individual topic and be redirected to the page for that topic

 On the /topics/:topicId page:

--Users can view an individual topic and all quizzes for that topic -Users can click on a quiz associated with a topic and be redirected to that quiz’s page
+- Users can view an individual topic and all quizzes for that topic
+- Users can click on a quiz associated with a topic and be redirected to that quiz’s page

 On the 'quizzes/new' page:

--Users can create quizzes that are associated with topics and contain lists of flashcards -Users can add and remove card fields in the new quiz form
+- Users can create quizzes that are associated with topics and contain lists of flashcards
+- Users can add and remove card fields in the new quiz form

 On the '/quizzes' page:

--Users can view all quizzes
+- Users can view all quizzes
--Users can click on an individual quiz and be redirected to that quiz’s page
+- Users can click on an individual quiz and be redirected to that quiz’s page

 On the '/quizzes/:quizId' page:

--Users can view an individual quiz and flip cards over
+- Users can view an individual quiz and flip cards over

 # To Run